 - The term “remote jobs” in now searched for over 18,000 times per month in the UK on Google – a 410% increase over the last 5 years.

-How many people are working remotely in the UK?
+How many people are working remotely in the UK in 2023?

-- In 2022 the amount of people working remotely in the UK is 30% of the workforce – a 7% decrease from 2021.
+- In 2022 the amount of people working remotely in the UK was 30% of the workforce – a 7% decrease from 2021.

 - In 2020, following the first ever national lockdown, 37% of the UK’s working population worked remotely at some point in the year – an increase of 10% from the previous year.